Emory-HITI/Niffler/modules/cold-extraction/README.md

 # The Niffler On-Demand Retrospective DICOM Extractor

 The retrospective DICOM Extractor retrieves DICOM images on-demand, based on a CSV file provided by the user.
+It facilitates simple execution of several DICOM pulls in a single step, with just a CSV file consisting of values for DICOM keywords that are compatible with CFIND.
+Without Niffler, this required a series of manual C-FIND and C-MOVE queries one for each specific query.
+Now, with a CSV file, 10,000s of queries can be run at once, thanks to Niffler.
+Niffler is flexible and allows certain formatting and provides a CFIND-ONLY mode in addition to the data pull.

 Below we discuss the steps to run Niffler on-demand DICOM extraction queries.

 # Configuring Niffler On-Demand Extractor